 When and where can I apply for a license?

-The Bureau is aiming to provide a user-friendly online application process shortly after our Medicinal and Adult-Use regulations have been drafted, which is expected to take place later this fall.
+The Bureau is aiming to provide a user-friendly online application process shortly after our Medicinal and Adult-Use regulations have been published in November.

 What type of license will I need to apply for?